niplav/site/iqisa.md

 * The default fields in the Metaculus & PredictionBook data should be `NA` more often than they are right now.
 * The documentation is still *slightly* spotty, and tests are mostly nonexistent.
 * Some variables shouldn't be exposed, but are.
+* The code hasn't been updated for the new Metaculus API<!--TODO: link-->

 Feature Wishlist
 -----------------